danielbrendel/dnyCorvusChat/Chatserver/readme.md

 ## Description:
 This product is the chat server component of the CorvusChat service product.
 It allowes you to create your own chat server for using in a network (LAN, Internet).
-You can control it via the console interface, CCE scripting and RCON.
+You can control it via the console interface, config scripting and RCON.
 Users can chat in channels and perform private conversations.
 This component features all basic required stuff like MOTD, banlist and general server management (server password, maximum allowed users/channels, force a client version, client admin login, etc.).
 Also you can extend the server functionallity